jtmuller5/clibbits-vs-code/README.md

-#### Sharing Clibbits Between Projects
-- **Export Clibbit:**
-  - Use the Command Palette and select "Clibbits: Export Clibbit"
-  - Choose which clibbit to export from your workspace
-  - The clibbit will be saved to a shared location (in your home directory)

-- **Import Clibbit:**
-  - Use the Command Palette and select "Clibbits: Import Clibbit"
-  - Choose which clibbit to import from the shared location
-  - The clibbit will be copied to your workspace
-  - The imported clibbit will open automatically# Clibbits

-Clibbits is a Visual Studio Code extension that simplifies copying file contents to your clipboard.
-Whether you need to copy a single file, multiple selected files, all open files, or specific code blocks, Clibbits provides convenient commands to handle these operations efficiently.
-This extension was designed for working with LLMs that exist outside of VS Code.
+Clibbits is a Visual Studio Code extension that makes vibe coding more enjoyable 😎

+1. Simplifies copying file contents to your clipboard.
+Copy entire files, open editors, or directories to your clipboard.
+2. Makes importing technical documentation a breeze.
+Search for docs related to authentication, navigation, analytics, and more and instantly add them to your project.

 ## Features